dag-andersen/Rust-Memory-Map/ITU-stuff/Report.md

 # Data structures
-The usually way of searching through persistent data is usually done by saving it in a database usually consisting of key-value entries stored in tables.
+The way of searching through persistent data is usually done by saving it in a database consisting of key-value entries stored in tables.
 The data for this problem consist of ranges, which means that the choice of database type is not obvious, and depends on different factors.
 It depends on range-size, gap-size (between each range), payload-size pr. entry, how many keys there can exist in total, and number of entries - and of course how complicated of a implementation you want.

-For this problem i have chosen to look into tree and table structures.
+For this project to look into tree and table structures.

 Lets declare some variables:
 ```